ArduPilot/ardupilot_wiki/common/source/docs/common-camera-control-and-auto-missions-in-mission-planner.rst

 camera commands.
 For more complex paths and grid surveys Mission Planner makes things easy by providing tools to automatically generating the required mission for arbitrary regions.

-This article explains the available camera and gimbal commands.
-It also describes the auto-missions provided by Mission Planner and shows how these can be used to generate composite survey images of arbitrary regions.

 Camera commands
 ---------------